Tartar Sauce

 • 2 teaspoons finely chopped tarragon leaves

-• Kosher salt and freshly ground black pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

 Instructions

-• In a small bowl mix together the mayonnaise, lemon juice, cornichons, scallions, capers, mustard, tarragon, and salt and pepper to taste.
+• In a small bowl, mix together the mayonnaise, lemon juice, cornichons, scallions, capers, mustard, tarragon, and salt and pepper to taste.

 Notes

 You can use this sauce in so many ways!
 It doesn’t last long, so make sure you find something to pair any leftover sauce with!
-Other than seafood dishes, it goes well with all kind of vegetable dishes.
+Other than seafood dishes, it goes well with all kinds of vegetable dishes.

 Nutrition